 with a free and open platform to showcase and market their technologies and systems

-that address sustainability solutions across sectors in China,
+that address sustainability solutions across sectors in Greater China Region,

-as well as to attract investment in China’s leading cleantech markets.
+as well as to attract investment in Greater China’s leading cleantech markets.

 A team of mission-driven enablers